-The Cell Saver Elite device uses the effluent line sensor to check for the presence of excessive free hemoglobin during Wash.
+The Cell Saver Elite+ device uses the effluent line sensor to check for the presence of excessive free hemoglobin during Wash.
 Wash will be extended if the free hemoglobin levels are not within an acceptable range.
 In some rare instances, hemolysis may occur as the bowl is emptied, after Wash and after the effluent line sensor check has been passed.
 Since the presence of free hemoglobin in the RBC bag may not be readily apparent, the user should monitor for other indications of abnormal operation.
 A restriction which causes hemolysis may also cause a reduction in flow rate and result in an abnormally long time required to empty the bowl.
 The device is programmed to detect abnormally long Empty and Return phases and notify the user with an alert.
+See "Event Troubleshooting" on page 165 for more information.

-- If the user visually confirms that the bowl is still not empty, a sample should be taken from the RBC bag prior to transfusion to the patient to determine the presence of free hemoglobin. - If the bowl is empty, this could indicate a problem with the air detector and the user should contact the local Haemonetics representative.
+- If the user visually confirms that the bowl is still not empty, a sample should be taken from the RBC bag prior to transfusion to the patient to determine the presence of free hemoglobin. - If the bowl is empty, this could indicate a problem with the air detector and the user should contact the Haemonetics Customer Care Center.